Gum Disease Boise ID

 Gum disease, or periodontal disease, develops when bacteria infect the gums.
 The disease will progress without treatment and lead to more issues.
 Millions of people have it, and it can lead to tooth loss.
 If it gets really bad, it can hurt the gums, teeth, and even the bone that keeps your teeth in place.

-In most cases, the biggest risk factor for gum disease is because people don’t take care of their teeth and gums the right way.
+In most cases, the biggest risk factor for gum disease is that people don’t take care of their teeth and gums the right way.
 But the good news is that you can prevent gum disease.
 Going to the dentist for regular check-ups and taking care of your teeth at home can help you avoid it.
-LIFESmiles Dental can help you if you develop gum disease.
+LIFESmiles Laser & Cosmetic Dentistry can help you if you develop gum disease.
 We offer treatment for gum disease in Boise, ID.

 What is Gum Disease?